-In this ongoing series of looping films, the raw image code of original photos of biological matter is injected with the full text of the Paris Climate Change Agreement and other texts that virtualise the earth, such as Google Earth HTML.
-What happens is a kind of digital decomposition, something physical falling apart.
+3 overlapping looping films.
+Here, the raw image code of original photos of biological matter is injected with the Paris Climate Change Agreement and other text that virtualise the earth, such as Google Earth HTML.
+The soundtracks were made through a similar process of text-editing MP3 files.

 Digital media is generally thought of as something pretty abstract and weightless, but that’s not the case: last year, data storage and transfer worldwide contributed to more emissions than the airline industry.
 Data has weight.